-With eight years of regional waste management coordination and a strong circular economy focus, the Hunter JO brings experience and innovation to waste and resource recovery in the Hunter and Central Coast region.
+With ten years of regional waste management coordination and a strong circular economy focus, the Hunter JO brings experience and innovation to waste and resource recovery in the Hunter and Central Coast region.
 We are working hard towards circularising our waste economy, reducing waste generation, increasing recycling rates and increasing waste diversion from landfill.
 The Hunter JO facilitates joint action, cooperation and a shared strategic direction with the councils of the Hunter and Central Coast to deliver a range of programs and functions in this space, including:

 - Coordinating development and implementation of Regional Waste Avoidance and Resource Recovery (WARR) Strategy;